bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Can I recognize that a directory is moved or renamed?
 This is common and should be super fast.
 If most of the files in the directory are equal it means, that it is moved/renamed.
-Then a new `compare` will show if there are smaller differences.
+Then a new `compare_lists` will generate a new list if there are smaller differences.
-When full list and sync, the termion return error for the download task.
-If I use sync_only, there is no error.
-I think that something is set in termion and later when it sets again the same it errors.

 ## cargo crev reviews and advisory